Matt90hz/ObjectsMessenger/README.md

 ```

 ### Notes
-The use of `IObservable` instead of the CLR events makes the system very flexible.
-For more information check [System.Reactive](https://github.com/dotnet/reactive).
+The use of `IObservable` instead of CLR events makes the system very flexible.
+For more information, check [System.Reactive](https://github.com/dotnet/reactive).

 ## Utilities